NormanBenbrahim/excel-to-mysql/business-metrics-for-data-driven-companies/week1/notes.md

 # Inventory Management

-Inventory management is one of the primary ways that operatiunbg companies can reduce cost and maximize profitability without lowering the quality of what they sell.
+Inventory management is one of the primary ways that operating companies can reduce cost and maximize profitability without lowering the quality of what they sell.
 Inventory is typically a finished product waiting to be bought on a shelf (or in a logistics warehouse).
 The more time it lies around, the less efficient for the manufacturer.
 Time spent in inventory erodes profits.
 4 main reasons inventory time should be minimized:

 1. **Negative float:** A manufacturer suplying a retailer typically doesnt get paid til the item is sold at retail, but the money is already gone.
 This negative float requires a capital therefore interest.
 Therefore if a company's interest is not good, it can go out of business.